‘Let all that you do be done in love’

 RE makes a huge contribution to the social, cultural, moral and spiritual dimension of school life, promoting a Christian ethos, shared values, understanding and knowledge of other world faiths and an inclusive environment where all, of any faith or race, are valued and appreciated.

-As a Voluntary Controlled School we are required in law (unless parents request otherwise) to provide RE in accordance with the Locally Agreed Syllabus.
+As a Voluntary Controlled School, we are required by law (unless parents request otherwise) to provide RE in accordance with the Locally Agreed Syllabus.
 The syllabus can be found here:

 http://www.oxford.anglican.org/wp-content/uploads/2015/06/Oxford-Agreed-RE-Syllabus-2015- 2020.pdf.
 We supplement the Oxfordshire syllabus to ensure high quality provision geared towards the needs of the children and our cross-curricular map.

 Religious Education has the same status and importance as any other subject.
 Learning about Christianity forms the majority of the syllabus, but other world faiths such as Judaism, Islam and Hinduism are also taught.
 In addition, the children learn about festivals in other cultures, for example, Chinese New Year.

 It is essential that the RE curriculum maintains a balanced approach of Learning about Religion (Attainment Target 1) and Learning from Religion (Attainment Target 2).
 Teachers incorporate these strands into planning and teaching the units of study at each key stage through a model of teaching built around Engage, Enquire, Evaluate and Reflect.